burger icon

 Responsible Gambling: The Rough Bits and Red Flags

 Reality check: None of these pokies are an income.
 Believe me, my mates still joke about my massive run of losses last March (cheers, Tim).
 Losses can roll in fast, but fun is the goal-not lining your pockets.
-Johnnie Kash Kings has got responsible play nailed with heaps of limit options, reminders, and proper plain-English warnings.
-It's all up front on the Responsible Gaming page, including quick links to Aussie help lines if you hit a rough patch.
+Johnnie Kash Kings has got responsible play tools, but they aren't exactly self-service.
+You can't just set a deposit limit in your profile; you have to email support to get it done, which adds a bit of friction when you just want to cool off.

 • Reminders: Timer pops up to give you a nudge.
 Sometimes I ignore them, sometimes it snaps me out of "just five more spins"-each to their own.